microsoft/PartsUnlimited/docs/HOL-Feature_Flag_for_a_Mobile_Solution/README.md

 	![](media/8.png)

-2. Add a "SwitchCell" tag into the "TableSection" tag in the following way:
+2. Replace the whole "TableView" section with the following code:

 	```csharp
 	...